Lieder-Lab/liederDB/README.md

 >
     insert Apple set <AppleName, AppleCount, AppleColor> = <'Red Fuji', 5, red>, <'Yellow Banana', 5, green>;

->You would have inserted data of a new row or two new rows into the 'Apple' table.
+>You would have inserted the data of one new row or more than one new row into the 'Apple' table.

 ____
-## Update some exsited element in table:
+## Update some existed elements in table:

 __update TABLE_NAME set <COLUMNS_NAMES> = <COLUMNS_VALUES> [where statement];__